frallebini/midicomb/README.md

 --chord_progression Am-F-C-G-Am-F-C-G \
 --generate_samples
 ```
+**Note:** the above command runs either on CPU or on a single GPU.
+The available device will be detected automatically.

 Once the program successfully terminates, you will find an `out` directory with the following structure
 ```